The Little Things

 Chapter 1 Fixed

 I tend to worry when life is going too well.
 Back about six months ago I loved my psychology practice which I had been able to maintain successfully for close to twenty years in the same office building landscaped with waterfalls, all types of trees, and flower gardens.
 Best of all I loved conducting psychotherapy, and I loved my patients.
-The home was a beach sanctuary located on the beachside of a small one-bedroom condo complex where I lived with my husband of thirty-one years, Warren.
+Home was a beach sanctuary located on the beachside of a small one-bedroom condo complex where I lived with my husband of thirty-one years, Warren.
 We still were very much in love.
 The first thing seen when one walked in was the 180-degree view of the expansive ocean.
 We both enjoyed sunsets and watching surfers and ocean breezes from the generously large balcony overlooking the ocean.

 Standing out on the deck I felt like I was in the middle of tall pines filled with a harmony of the bird music.
-Watching squirrels, blue jays and the sunset.
-The sunrise’s, golden light with the sun streaming through the trees could be viewed from the kitchen window.
+Watching squirrels, blue jays, and the sunset.
+The sunrise’s golden light with the sun streaming through the trees could be viewed from the kitchen window.
 The cabin slept, twelve people.
 It was a bit odd, furnished with three pull-out double beds which pulled out and back into a storage closet complete with games, books, sheets, and blankets for the three double beds.
-There was also a master bedroom with a view in which we felt like we’re sleeping in the tall pines.
-The old, mahogany beautiful queen-size bed, I dressed up with romantic Ethan Allen sheets, coverlet, blankets and matching pillows of varying sizes straight out of their catalog.
-The bottom level was equipped with a small kitchen, entertainment center and a couch which unfolded into a king-size bed.
+There was also a master bedroom with a view in which we felt like we were sleeping in the tall pines.
+The old, mahogany beautiful queen-size bed, I dressed up with romantic Ethan Allen sheets, coverlets, blankets, and matching pillows of varying sizes straight out of their catalog.
+The bottom level was equipped with a small kitchen, an entertainment center, and a couch that unfolded into a king-size bed.
 As well as a computer desk, there was also a queen-size bed in what became the study.

 I wasn’t aware at the time, but the preparation for the face-lift surgery, which started weeks in advance, was thickening my blood for surgery purposes.
 The cost included spending the first night post-surgery in a nearby fancy hotel with a nurse he provided for my recovery since my doctor’s work included the neck which required tying tendons together.
 The surgery went perfectly.
 My nurse and I and Warren had a great night ordering room service and watching LaLaLand.
 My nurse remarked several times how well I was doing.

 Early the following morning she wheel-chaired me back to the outpatient surgery room and the surgeon and nurses conducted post-operative care.
 I was instructed to breathe into a tube, but I couldn’t get the balls in the tube to rise as instructed.
 It surprised me and I felt like I couldn’t breathe.
-Being very claustrophobic and feeling tightness in my neck, I experienced my very first panic attack.
-He said not to worry I was recovering well, and that panic was a common reaction.
+Being very claustrophobic and feeling tightness in my neck, I experienced my first panic attack.
+He said not to worry that I was recovering well, and that panic was a common reaction.
 With this reassurance, Warren and I drove up to what we now named Sky Cabin.
 We spent a relaxing day and retired for that next evening in the master bedroom.
 Happy as the jaybirds outside our window, we fell asleep.